Ruskeaihoinen, mustahiuksinen henkilö hymyilee ja nostaa hihaansa paljastaen olkavarren, jossa on rokotuksen jäljiltä pieni laastari.

 Men who have sex with men can get vaccines for hepatitis A and B for free as part of the national vaccination programme.

 Vaccines for hepatitis A and B are recommended for all men who have sex with men.
-They are especially recommended and necessary for persons who are starting – or are already on – PrEP medication (Pre-Exposure Prophylaxis for HIV).
-The vaccine series should ideally begin before having a PrEP evaluation.
+They are especially recommended and necessary for people who are starting PrEP (Pre-Exposure Prophylaxis for HIV) or are already taking PrEP.
+The vaccine series should ideally begin before a PrEP evaluation.

 Free vaccines for hepatitis A and B are also available for people who inject drugs and their close contacts, as well as for those who have a bleeding disorder and receive regular treatment.
 Free vaccines for hepatitis A and B for risk groups are based on guidelines from the Finnish Institute for Health and Welfare (THL).